 Employees can opt out of workplace pensions if they want to, but that means losing out on the contributions employers would make and the tax relief they would get from the government.

-A value of a pension can go down as well as up.
+The value of a pension can go down as well as up.
 Employees could get back less than invested.

-Find out more about auto enrolment.
+Find out more in the auto enrolment knowledge centre.